Fahim-Khan-P/react-to-do-app/README.md

 <div align="center">

   <h3><b>Todo App</b></h3>
+  <p>This is a todo app that you can manage your daily tasks with CRUD operations</p>
 </div>

 # 📗 Table of Contents
 - [📖 About the Project](#about-project)
   - [🛠 Built With](#built-with)
     - [Tech Stack](#tech-stack)